Book by James Goldman

 The Chicago Way*, part one.
 On this evening I see theatre in one of my many home bases from the past several decades.
 In my itinerant life’s series of home towns, some more fully embraced than others, Chicago is among my favorites.
 A familiar haunt filled with beloved people, places, images, and theatrical experiences and possibilities.
 A known segment of my personal map of the world.
 And this night I have a ticket to see a heralded Chicago production during its final week extension that provides a kind of resonant conversation with a much heralded production that traveled from the Kennedy Center to the Marquis Theatre on Broadway I saw during its first few weeks of previews.
 A Chicago-based blogger who has seen both shows has done his version of The Great Follies Smack Down of 2011, and while I am greatly amused by this essay, such point by point comparisons aren’t my style.
 What I’ll attempt here is to live in the world of the Chicago production, draw from the powerful and often dramatically contrasting examples provided by the Broadway production, and see where we stand at the end of the exercise.

-So I didn’t see the original Broadway production in 1971, but my first visit to then exotic (to my preteen Midwestern self) Broadway included the original A Little Night Music a few years later in 1973.
+So I didn’t see the original Broadway production in 1971, but my first visit to then exotic (to my preteen Midwestern self) Broadway included the original production of A Little Night Music in 1973.
 Follies I knew only from the cast recording and concert versions and songs in isolation as revered portions of set lists and stories from those who had been there.
 Ted Chapin‘s 2003 tome Everything Was Possible: The Birth of the Musical Follies about his student involvement as an observer and chronicler of the musical’s evolution has been in my library since it was first published.
 This history enchants the dramaturg and theatre geek in me with believable first person prose and deeply observed developmental detail of the stars and the creators working and playing and arguing and making theatre magic that continues to haunt or aggravate those who were there, to this day.
 With background and foreground and individual songs-as-stories I developed knowledge of the set list but had not, until August of this year, seen the songs assembled on stage, seen characters developed with dialogue, seen the full arc of story lines.
 Follies on stage in August 2011 in previews on Broadway, and in November 2011 in a final extended week in Chicago Follies.
 And I’m still here.

 The Shakespeare Theater main stage space is thrust, with audience on three sides, several tiers of narrow balconies surrounding the action, and an upstage proscenium hiding behind a scrim curtain the set of musicians who remain onstage throughout both acts and intermission — tuning, playing, animating the action.
 (Reviewers comment on the fact that the Broadway orchestra is 20 plus while the Chicago team features 12 multi-talented performers, including the piano playing Maestra, and a playbill credit for “orchestral reductions” by David Siegel.
 The musical dimensions fit each production — enough said by me.)
 Raw wood, faded “The Weisman Theatre” sign on the scrim curtain that is soon back-lit and remains so throughout the action, outlining the musicians.
 Brick exposed in the theatre arch wall is augmented by the warm wood and gentle house lighting of this intimate yet tall and flexible space.
 Ladders are suspended, akimbo, in front of the brick proscenium, lettering is faded, some work lights are visible, and a ghost light beckons us before action commences.
 Our context for an intimate, enveloping, human scale, intelligently interactive Follies is established.
 And magic is made.